BR man arrested on attempted murder charges after I-10 shooting near Iberville/West Baton Rouge parish line

 A gun was found in the car, which St. Julien's active protective order prohibited him from owning.

-St. Julien was then booked into the Iberville Parish Jail on second-offence DWI, possession of a firearm by a convicted felon and violation of a protective order charges.
+St. Julien was then booked into the Iberville Parish Jail on second-offense DWI, possession of a firearm by a convicted felon and violation of a protective order charges.

 Trending News